Advice > Product management

 4. List of practice questions

-Here is a list product estimation questions that were asked in PM interviews at Google according to data from Glassdoor.com.
+Here is a list of guesstimate questions that were asked in PM interviews at Google according to data from Glassdoor.com.
+Some include solution links to videos on how to answer them.
 These are great examples of the questions you may encounter in your interviews.

 If you'd like to learn about the other types of questions you may face, you can also visit our ultimate guide to product manager interview questions.